 The composer’s biography.

-In January 14th 2012 he started taking his first lessons in orchestration for film and tv using the berklee online certificate programs.
-By the end of September he received a specialist certificate from this course.
+On January 14th, 2012 he started taking his first lessons in orchestration for film and tv using the Berklee online certificate programs.
+By the end of September, he received a specialist certificate from this course.
 By then he was orchestrating his own compositions and arrangements.
 Some of these are available on youtube.
-He wrote a few concertos for string ensemble, one of which is still being performed by the “Jeugd strijk ensemble” in Apeldoorn.
+He wrote a few concertos for string ensemble, one of which is still being performed by the “Jeugd strike ensemble” in Apeldoorn.

 2013 was a year of study and progress.
 He expanded his online courses to a Master’s program (which includes 8 different courses) and he was also studying classical music in his free time.
 In October he started working with Tamara “Claymara” Tanger (a clay animation artist).
 He was composing background music for her clay animations.
 He has also been studying to become a piano technician since 2012.
 He graduated from this school in 2014 with one of the highest grades in the class of 2014.

 In 2014 he was accepted at the Fonty’s conservatory in Tilburg and started his bachelor’s in classical music composition.
 He also finished his certificate program and received a master’s certificate in orchestration for film and tv.
 He also participated in the composition meets choreography event that takes place during the night of the arts festival at the Fonty’s academy of music and performing arts.

 In 2015 he earned his propaedeutic diploma and he co-organized his first classical music event.
 Later that year he was invited to be a part of the composition meets choreography event again.
 He also composed a piece called “Tumbacali” for the “FC Jongebloed” ensemble.
 This piece has become a source of inspiration for him, because of the use of Aruban Rhythms in combination with European music composition techniques.